Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Compiler Support

-It is important that the accelerator back-end can support multiple front-ends corresponding to different ML frameworks such as TensorFlow \cite{abadi2016tensorflow}, PyTorch \cite{paszke2019pytorch}, and MXNet \cite{chen2015mxnet}.
-Such integration of the programming, compilation, and runtime environment with the common ML application development frameworks is necessary for supporting different ML models written in various application frameworks.
+It is important that the accelerator can support multiple front-ends corresponding to different ML frameworks such as TensorFlow \cite{abadi2016tensorflow}, PyTorch \cite{paszke2019pytorch}, and MXNet \cite{chen2015mxnet}.
+Integration of the programming, compilation, and runtime environment with the common frameworks for ML application development is necessary for supporting different compact ML models.
 Leveraging the existing system stack (e.g., TVM) can provide such opportunities to accelerator system developers.
-Note that although TVM supports defining custom accelerator back-ends and can lower the optimized mappings to accelerator-specific code, it currently does not provide support for sparse tensors.
+Note that although TVM supports defining custom accelerator back-ends and can lower optimized mappings to accelerator-specific code, it currently does not provide support for sparse tensors.